sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 Back to where we started:
-## 1. Sensibly handle uncaught exceptions
+## 1. Sensibly handle uncaught exceptions.

 We have minimized these by using domains.